 The Accessible Information Standard says that people who have a disability or sensory loss should get information in a way they can access and understand.
-It also says that they should get support with communication if they need it.
-The law says that all organisations that give NHS care or adult social care have to do what the standard says.
+It also says they should get support with communication if they need it.
+The law says that all organisations that give NHS care or adult social care also have to do what the standard says.
 Read more about making health and social care information accessible.

 The information we have about you is kept private (confidential), and we will keep it, use it, and update it in line with the rules in the Data Protection Act 1998.